 A race car-inspired flat-bottomed steering wheel greets you as you step inside.
 It’s not just for show – it’s a multifunction wheel with which you can control the car’s driving characteristics.

 The rest of the cabin is beautifully crafted and minimalist in design: Audi want you to focus on the road and enjoy the driving experience.
-The supportive seats are extremely comfortable, and bucket seats that really hold you in place (standard on the Plus) will make it even easier to enjoy the drive.
+The supportive seats are extremely comfortable and look fantastic finished in the Fine Nappa leather upholstery.